wrossmorrow/machtests/README.md

 ~$ git clone --single-branch --branch development git@bitbucket.org/circleresearch/yentests.git
 ```

 This will, of course, create and populate a folder `~/yentests`.
-Note we clone the `development` branch.
+Note we clone the `development` branch, not the `master` branch.
+Reserve the `master` branch for production.

 ## Defining the Environment

 We use a `.env` file to define key data needed by the actual test script.
-A template is provided as `.env.template`, because you shouldn't track the `.env` file.
+A template is provided as `.env.template`, because we shouldn't track the `.env` file in the repo.
 It will have secrets you need to leave out of version control.

-Here's a quick list of the variables you can define in `.env`:
+Here's a quick list of the variables the running infrastructure will make sense of from `.env`:

 ```
 YENTESTS_TEST_LOGS=